 The FMA recognizes distinction in mentoring and advising only.
 Therefore, it is meant to recognize outstanding commitment to mentoring an advisee, and not the relationship between a faculty member and someone who was only their GSI.

-1. To what extent has the nominee helped the nominator(s) become a professional in their field?
+- To what extent has the nominee helped shape the graduate work of the nominator(s)?

-2. To what extent has the nominee helped shape the graduate work of the nominator(s)?
+- To what extent has the nominee helped the nominator(s) further their career?

 The selection committee is interested in specific examples of extraordinary mentorship, but since the committee is composed of graduate students from a variety of disciplines, and interested only in identifying excellence in advising, we recommend that your letters not focus too much on research specifics.

 In order to nominate a faculty member, you must be a graduate student or recent graduate who has directly benefited from some aspect of the candidate’s mentoring or advising.
 The primary nominator must be a present or former graduate student; associate nominators can include undergraduates or consist of jointly written letters.
 At least one of the nominators should be a current or recently graduated (May 2017 or later) graduate student .